International Boxing Association: Competitions

 Wu's two professional ventures were abandoned by AIBA largely due to the organization's financial woes, which led to Wu's resignation in November 2017.
 AIBA Pro Boxing staged bouts only from late 2014 to 2016, and the World Series of Boxing abruptly ceased operations amid mounting financial losses after its 2018 season.

+In January 2025, the IBA launched IBA Pro, a professional boxing platform led by Director General Al Siesta, with its inaugural event held in Moscow.
+Designed to help amateur boxers transition into professional careers, IBA Pro had promoted fourteen events across multiple countries by early 2026, including a broadcast partnership with DAZN.
+At IBA Pro 13 in Dubai on 12 December 2025, Murat Gassiev defeated Kubrat Pulev by sixth-round knockout to claim the WBA heavyweight title, in what was the first heavyweight world title fight held in the United Arab Emirates.